xrdocs/application-hosting/_tutorials/2016-05-16--xrdocs-guest-bloggers.md

 >
 As a Guest Blogger, document creation is very similar to an owner/contributor workflow, except:
 >
-* **Create a Local copy of your markdown content through the review process.
+* **Create a Local copy of your markdown content first.
 You could use any offline markdown editor or a host of online markdown editors to do so.**
 * **Use [prose.io](http://prose.io) to submit your content for review** {: .notice--info}